0xSero/partisia-docs/docs/download-sdk.md

-## Download the software development kit and develop your first contract
+# Download the software development kit

 ### 1) Install Rust
 To develop and compile contracts for the Partisia Blockchain, you need to install Rust along with the wasm32 target.
 To install Rust for you platform follow the instructions on https://rustup.rs/.